 A good potting mix for kumquat trees should provide good water drainage.
 These are some good potting mix for kumquat trees:

 - EBStone Citrus & Palm Organic Potting Mix

 - Kellogg Palm, Cactus & Citrus All Purpose Mix

 During the pre-flowering/pre-fruiting period, you may need to feed your babies a bit more than usual.
-A kumquat fertilizer can help.
+A kumquat fertilizer may also help.

 - Miracle Gro All Purpose Plant Food

 To improve the water outflow, you can try placing some rocks or netting at the bottom of your container.

 Woohoo!
 And just like that you have built a nice, happy home for your kumquat tree.
 Growing kumquat trees is fun & very rewarding.
 You'll love the smell of the white kumquat flowers just as much as those delicious fruits.
 Good luck & have fun!

 Share or pin this post!